talkjs/talkjs-react/README.md

 TypeScript bindings are included.

 If you encounter any problems with `@talkjs/react`, please open an issue.
-If you have a problem with TalkJS itself, or if you're not sure where the problem lies, it's better to open a chat with our support on https://talkjs.com/ (just open the chat widget).
+If you have a problem with TalkJS itself, or if you're not sure where the problem lies, it's better to open a [chat for support](https://talkjs.com/?chat).
 TalkJS support is staffed by engineers.

 ## Prerequisites